Minimum and Maximum Quantities for Price Tiers

 Edit:

-Result: Customers can select 1-10 units, increments by 1 each click
+Result: Customers can select 1 to 10 units.
+Quantities increment by 1 each click.

 Minimum Quantity: 5